unt-libraries/untl-metadata-documentation/docs/guides/patent.rst

 *Notes:*

     -   Clicking publish saves a new version of the record.
-Do not publish the record if you have not made changes (the system will save a duplicate copy every time)
+Do not publish the record if you have not made changes (the system will save a duplicate copy every time).
-    -   Saving the record is separate from the visible/hidden flag; you can publish the record and leave it "hidden," but it will not be findable to the public
+    -   Saving the record is separate from the visible/hidden flag; you can publish the record and leave it "hidden," but it will not be findable to the public.
     -   Records can still be edited after they are visible -- you have the ability to edit any records in the collection.
 Just note that if you have criteria set in the Dashboard (e.g., "only hidden records") you may have to change